OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 // First, creating the scene.
 var scene = new THREE.Scene();

-//  Second, creating the object. var mesh = new THREE.Mesh( new THREE.BoxGeometry( 100, 100, 100 ),
-                           new THREE.MeshBasicMaterial( { color: 0xffffff, wireframe: true } ) );

-// Third, creating the camera. var camera = new THREE.PerspectiveCamera( 50, 0.5 * window.innerWidth / window.innerHeight, 1, 10000);
+// Then, the camera.
+var camera = new THREE.PerspectiveCamera( 50, 0.5 * window.innerWidth / window.innerHeight, 1, 10000);
     camera.position.set( 0, 0, 500 );
 camera.lookAt( scene.position );

+//  Last, the objects to see, here  simple cube. var mesh = new THREE.Mesh( new THREE.BoxGeometry( 100, 100, 100 ),
+                           new THREE.MeshBasicMaterial( { color: 0xffffff, wireframe: true } ) );

 // Both last element need to be added to the scene. scene.add( mesh );